 Speaking during public commentary, Peter Bogdanoff said, “If the idea was to make housing affordable, why not make it affordable?
 Put your vote where your mouth is, and do what’s right.”

-It was Kerry Thompson, former executive director of Habitat for Humanity of Monroe County, who drafted Amendment 04.
+It was Kerry Thomson, former executive director of Habitat for Humanity of Monroe County, who drafted Amendment 04.
 During public comment on Wednesday, she said the legal restrictions in the state of Indiana make it impossible to require affordability.

 But she pointed to the kind of incentives that are already included in Bloomington’s UDO, which can be used to encourage affordable housing.

-“It’s hard to find a place to live in Bloomington and harder still to afford it, if you are middle to low income,” Thompson said.
+“It’s hard to find a place to live in Bloomington and harder still to afford it, if you are middle to low income,” Thomson said.
 She concluded, “This amendment addresses that issue by incentivizing development to increase density for workforce housing.”

 The 4–5 tally on Amendment 04 split the council in the same way as Amendment 01, which would have disallowed duplexes in central residential districts, even on conditional use.